 Strong Neighborhoods Housing Fund (SNHF)

-The Delaware State Housing Authority (DSHA) received approximately $5,500,000 from various financial mortgage settlements to maintain the Strong Neighborhoods Housing Fund (SNHF).
+The Delaware State Housing Authority (DSHA) has received more than $8 million dollars from various financial mortgage settlements to maintain the Strong Neighborhoods Housing Fund (SNHF) over the last five years.
+In FY2019, Governor Carney recommended and the General Assembly allocated $3 million to continue the Strong Neighborhoods Housing Fund.
 The SNHF is set up as a revolving fund to be used for the acquisition, renovation, and sale of vacant, abandoned, foreclosed or blighted property throughout the State.
 The funds are targeted for efforts that:

 - Support community development, and/or

 - Transform neighborhoods that are experiencing blight or other forms of stress, including high crime.

 Availability of Funds

 Funds for the Program will be disbursed through a competitive process, with preference given to: